 In 1991, Rob generalized about the subject (when being interviewed for Metal Maniacs):

 “I love the English language.
 I absolutely adore literature.
 If I’m not doing what I’m doing on stage, you’ll generally find me reading.
 I consume books all the time.
-In the science fiction mode, I’ve just picked up the current Stephen King book.
-The title is The Dark Tower III: The Waste Lands.
+I’ve just picked up the current Stephen King book – The Dark Tower III: The Waste Lands.
 I’m reading the new book by James Herbert – The Creed.
 I just finished reading a very stimulating book by a guy named Mark Baker.
 The title is Name.
 It’s about Vietnam vets.
-It’s very, very compelling stuff.
+It’s very compelling stuff.
 I’m reading a book about the Kray twins – some notorious gangland villains from London.
 It was written by their brother – Charlie.
 The title is Me and My Brothers.
 I treat book shops like TV.
 I overlook each story until something catches my interest.
 Also, I’m reading different books at different times depending on the mood that I’m in.”